-By the conclusion of the course of study, students should have developed industry standard knowledge and skills related to the creative industry sector focusing on promotion and running of live events.
-They will have also established a basis for further education within the creative industry sector.
+By the conclusion of the course of study, students should have developed industry standard knowledge and skills related to the Hair and Beauty sector focusing on learning the Make up Application, Retail and Sales processes, Tanning and Ear-Piercing processes, social media promotion and Product knowledge.
+They will have also established a basis for further education within the Hair and Beauty sector.